 While every workplace has its unique challenges, the demanding nature of parenthood means that your employee on will have experienced things they never would have in the workplace.
 Through this new period of their lives, they have actually gained transferrable skills which are too often underutilised by employers.
 For example, a new parent may have developed their emotional intelligence while they have been away, which can be optimised to successfully diffuse conflicts and manage individuals effectively at work.
 Another skill they have developed is their time management, as they now have to work efficiently to balance their work and family commitments.
 Work with your return-to-work parent to ensure these new skills are working for the business as effectively as possible.

 An employee can’t thrive at work without adequate support.
 There are actions you can take before and after their time away to help them with their transition.
 For example, ensure a good handover between them and their interim replacement is in place to avoid any hiccups.
 After a parent has returned to work, it becomes a give-and-take situation between both of you!
 For example, be transparent that your offered flexibility is dependent on them getting the job done and managing their time effectively.
 If you create an environment where an employee feels trusted and the communication lines are open, it will go a long way to motivating them to do their best for you.

 Practically, you can foster a positive workplace culture for people with young families with the addition of a few initiatives.
 Implementing ‘bring your children to work’ and ‘keep in touch’ days will allow both parents and children to feel more comfortable with the separation.
-Schemes like flexible working and returnship options can be a great way to allow your employee to adjust with their new work and family balance.
-When they are actually in the office, support through workshops and buddy programs specifically for parents can help when the employee needs support and advice.
+Schemes like flexible working and returnship options can be a great way to allow your employee to adjust to their new work and family balance.
+When they are in the office, workshops and buddy programs specifically designed for parents can help when the employee needs support and advice.

 Tiger has put together a guide to help in improving diversity and inclusion in the workplace.